GXDE-OS/gxde-os.github.io/en/install/index.md

 ### Various Components and Experiences

-GXDE OS integrates several community open-source projects, including a top bar, global menu, Spark App Store, AmberCE compatibility environment, and fantascene dynamic wallpapers.
-It supports the deepin Linyaps package too.
+GXDE OS integrates some community open-source software, including a top bar, global menu, Spark App Store, AmberCE compatibility environment, and fantascene dynamic wallpapers.
+It supports the deepin Linyaps package manager too.

 ### One-Click App Installation without typing commands.

-[Spark APP Store](https://gitee.com/spark-store-project/) is built in with GXDE OS, enabling users to effortlessly discover and install essential applications without needing to use the command line.
+[Spark App Store](https://gitee.com/spark-store-project/) is preinstalled in GXDE OS, enabling users to effortlessly discover and install essential applications without needing to use the command line.

-Also, simply replace apt with aptss will  `apt` with `aptss` command can boost your download speed.
+Also, simply replace `apt` with `aptss` command can boost your download speed.